About Us

 HAP got started in 2011 and has provided rides, help with yard work, installed smoke detectors, moved furniture, shoveled snow and regularly visited with neighbors.

-HAP is funded through yearly membership dues of $20 and generous donations and grants.
+HAP is funded through yearly membership dues and generous donations and grants.
+HAP membership is only $35 per year for individuals and $40 total for a couple ($20 for each).
 We are supported by a great group of volunteers who keep the organization running and provide services to our neighbors.
 Our volunteers are trained and must pass a background check before working with HAP’s neighbors.

 Mission